mikesol/purescript-deku/README.md

 Here are some [examples](./examples) to get you started.

-## SSR

-If you are doing SSR with Deku, you _must install_ `jsdom`, ie `npm install --save-dev jsdom`.
-Currently, SSR is only supported in the Node environment.

 ## Bundling on your site

 To see how to bundle this library on your site, please visit the [examples](./examples) directory.